odahu/odahu-docs/source/gen_security.rst

    protected ensures that security policy allows making this request to ODAHU API

    1. Envoy verifies JWT token in `Authorization Request Header Field`_  using `JSON Web Token (JWT) Authentication`_ filter
-   2. Envoy makes a query to OpenPolicyAgent_ as PDP_ using `External Authorization`_ filter passing parsed JWT token from the previous step
+   2. Envoy makes a query to OpenPolicyAgent_ sidecar as PDP_ using `External Authorization`_ filter passing parsed JWT token from the previous step.
+OpenPolicyAgent_ sidecars are injected for all pods that have `odahu-flow-authorization=enabled` label

 4. If a request is permitted by OpenPolicyAgent_, it is sent to upstream (ODAHU API)